Vitex rotundifolia: Biology and ecology

 Beach vitex is a perennial that grows throughout the summer months in temperate and tropical areas of the Pacific.
 In temperate areas, the plant is deciduous and loses its leaves during the cool nights of fall.
 In the southeastern United States, leaves emerge in April while flowering occurs from June–August with fruiting following shortly thereafter.
 Fruits may remain attached to the plant into the early spring.
 V. rotundifolia is capable of overwintering on the dunes in South and North Carolina and in gulf coastal areas.
 It can survive in USDA hardiness zones 6b to 10.

 Growth

 The plant grows rapidly, and reproduces through vegetative means.
 As the plant matures, it begins to flower.
 After maturation, the plant produces large numbers of fruits (up to 5581 fruits per square meter).

 Pollination

 Insect visitation is the likely method of pollen transfer due to the spatial separation of the anthers and stigma, which would make self-pollination unlikely.
 Abe reported V. rotundifolia flowers on Nishino-shima Island were visited by flies, honey bees, beetles, butterflies, and ants though most of the visitors were ants.
-Diverse groups of pollinators visit the flowers in search of the 0.5 µl/flower nectar reward.
+Diverse groups of pollinators visit the flowers in search of the 0.5 μL per flower nectar reward.
 Due to this wide range of visitors, it is unlikely the plant would require a specialist insect to mediate successful pollination.